ocaml-flambda/flambda-backend/jane/doc/extensions/_04-modes/syntax.md

 ---

 # Modes and modalities
-Currently a mode expression is simply a space-delimited list of modes.
+Currently a mode expression is a space-delimited list of modes.

 ```
 mode := local | global | unique | shared | many | once | portable | nonportable